eastgenomics/mutect2_nextflow/README.md

 # mutect2_nextflow
-The applet to call variants and generate vcf files using sentieon TNHaplotyper2.
+The applet to call mosaic variants and generate vcf files using sentieon TNHaplotyper2.
 The inputs for the applet are bam files and index files.
-It ouputs the zipped vcf and index files in the ouput folder named `mutect2_output`
+It ouputs the zipped vcf and index files in the output folder named `mutect2_output`
 ### nextflow.config
 Contains all parameters for mutect2
 ### main.nf